RathanGP/Cardiovascular_Detection_via_Retina/README.md

 ## Input and Output

-The project processes retinal images and provides predictions on cardiovascular disease risk.
-Below are examples of input images and their predicted outputs.

-The predicted output image may include highlighted regions, annotations, or a heatmap indicating areas of concern related to cardiovascular disease.

 ## Results

 The project aims to achieve high accuracy in detecting cardiovascular diseases through retinal image analysis.
 Detailed results and model performance metrics will be shared upon completion of the experiments.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.